hemavakade/Forecasting_Volatility_GARCH/README.md

+# Forecasting Volatility using GARCH model
-# Project in Advanced statistics.
+### Project in Advanced statistics.

 This project was done as part of my Advanced statistics course in my Data Science Masters curriculum.